jennyvermeltfoort/game_of_optimization/README.md

 Data structures are optimized to fit into the L1 cache and the `generate_iteration` routine makes use of AVX2 to calculate 8 lines of segments at a time.
 Other tricks are used to prevent code branching making the loop more efficient.
 The `generate_iteration` routine could even run threaded because segments are independently calculated.
-I realize that this is code does not neccesary need this much optimization, since the code prints the screen faster than what the eye can see, it was however a fun and insightful exercise.
+I realize that this routine does not necessarily need this much optimization -- the code prints the world to the screen faster than what the eye can see -- it was however a fun and insightful exercise.

 The code is capable of generating 1000 generations per second for a {64 * segment_size} by {64 * chunk_size} world.